costastf/blind-Pyrsync/README.md

       force = True
       stats = True
 ```
 One can remove any of the supported settings by setting the variable to False ("delete": "False" ) in the recipe, or set new ones.
-The logFile is set automatically by the main script when it is run, if it is set to send email so setting the variable will override it.
+The logFile is set automatically by the main script when it is run, so even if it is set in the json configuration file  the variable will be overriden.

 ******************    TROUBLESHOOTING   ******************

 rsync should be installed (DOH!!)

 mount and umount should be under /bin/.
 If not, change the paths accordingly in Drive class.